Published on March 25th, 2012 | by ecolocalizer63

 There are now so many different kinds of kale that it is almost impossible to keep track of them all.
 This guide will give you a photo reference, as well as a little bit of information about some of the more popular cultivars.
-In most climates kale varieties will produce best when started indoors in mid winter, so that they can be transplanted outside in the early spring.
+In most climates, different varieties will produce best when started indoors in mid winter, so that they can be transplanted outside in the early spring.

 Lacinato Kale (Dino Kale)

-One of the most cold hardy varieties available, Siberian kale has enormous leaves and can take quite a beating from cold or pests.
+One of the most cold hardy varieties available, Siberian has enormous leaves and can take quite a beating from cold or pests.

 Walking Stick Kale